kirmarnel/Tech-Blog/README.md

 # Employee Tracker
 ![License](https://img.shields.io/badge/License-MIT-blue.svg)
 ## Description
 This project is a tech blog that allows users to post about cool things they have learned.
+Technologies used are HTML, CSS, MySql, Node and Javascript.

 ## Table of Contents